wilkening-mark/NortheasternCTF2016/Documentation_Handoff.md

 To set a new Master PIN:
 - Run `python change_master.py SETMASTER` from the server.
 - Follow the prompts to enter the current and new PINs.
-- You will recieve `Master PIN changed.
+- You will receive `Master PIN changed.
 Please restart the server.` if the action was successful.

 ---